 The study by Taşdemir and Seferoğlu affirms that boundary-setting is a critical skill for EPSTs, enabling them to assert instructional authority while fostering a respectful learning environment (702).
 Similarly, Karakaş and Erten observed that when PSTs present themselves as professionals, they are more likely to be perceived as credible and competent by both students and mentors.
 These reflections align with the findings of Villanueva, who highlighted that PSTs who internalise their role and maintain consistent expectations are better equipped to manage behaviour and sustain engagement (307).
 Moreover, the study by Kong et al. underscores that fairness, discipline, and consistency are key to earning student respect, especially in practicum contexts where authority must be negotiated rather than assumed (263).
 Collectively, these insights advocate for a teacher education framework that explicitly trains PSTs in boundary-setting, professional comportment, and instructional discipline, ensuring that future educators are not only knowledgeable but also respected and effective in their roles.

-Adaptation to Real Classroom Contexts.
-EPSTs emphasised the importance of adaptability and patience when faced with the real dynamics of classroom teaching.
+3.15 Adaptation to Real Classroom Contexts EPSTs emphasised the importance of adaptability and patience when faced with the real dynamics of classroom teaching.
 They recognised that teaching in actual classrooms differs from their expectations during training, requiring them to adjust their approaches to meet the diverse needs of students.
 One participant reflected, "It's really hard if your patience is short... you'll really lose your temper" (FGD 22), highlighting how crucial patience is for maintaining composure and managing classroom challenges.
 Another shared, "When we were being oriented... the principal said that a teacher really needs to have patience" (FGD 26), reinforcing the idea that patience is foundational for effective teaching.

 In addition to patience, flexibility and openness to learning were identified as vital traits for EPSTs.
 As one participant noted, "You should really be flexible... open-minded... and ready to accept challenges" (FGD 8), reflecting the importance of being adaptable in the face of unexpected classroom situations.
 Teachers also recognized the need to adjust instructional strategies to match students' learning pace, interests, and proficiency levels, with one teacher sharing, "You need to adapt...
 You need to catch up with their way of learning" (FGD 20).
 Another noted the importance of aligning lesson difficulty with students' abilities, stating, "I realized that I also need to focus on the basic, not just advanced English.
 I’ll also check if this is suitable for the student’s level" (IDI 2).